GianRathgeb/DesktopCleaner/README.md

 # DesktopCleaner
 ## Clean your desktop

-Moves file from desktop to C:\desktop
+Moves file from User\desktop to C:\desktop

 Usage:
 * cleaner.ps1 for cleaning